tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项_intl_en.md

 1. STANDARD_IA storage class: if the storage duration is less than 30 days, it will be calculated as 30 days.
 If a single stored file is less than 64 KB, it will be calculated as 64 KB; otherwise, files are calculated based on their actual size.
 2. ARCHIVE storage class: this storage class is available in Public Cloud regions only.
 If the storage duration is less than 90 days, it will be calculated as 90 days.
 If a single stored file is less than 64 KB, it will be calculated as 64 KB; otherwise, files are calculated based on their actual size.
+3. DEEP ARCHIVE storage class: this storage class is available only in Beijing, Guangzhou, and Chengdu regions.
+If the storage duration is less than 180 days, it will be calculated as 180 days.
+If a single stored file is less than 64 KB, it will be calculated as 64 KB; otherwise, files are calculated based on their actual size.
-3. If you upload an object successfully to STANDARD_IA or ARCHIVE storage class with versioning not enabled, COS will delete any existing objects of the **same name**.
-In this case, storage fees will still be incurred for **the deleted objects** for a minimal storage duration.
+4. If you successfully uploaded an object in STANDARD_IA or ARCHIVE storage class without enabling versioning, COS will delete the existing object of the **same name** (if any), and in this case, storage fees will still incur for **earlier deletion of the object**.

 <span id="jf2"></span>